gklyne/annalist/documents/view-field-types.md

 See also the section "Field value types" below.

-### Field renderer type (`Field_render`)

-Identifer that indicates how the field value is rendered, indicating one of a number of available built-in field renderers.
-The stored value is an 'annal:Slug', and presented as a drop-down list based on the contents of descriptions in `annalist/sitedata/enums/Enum_render_type`.

-See also the section "Field render types" below.

-### Position/size (`Field_placement`)

-Used to specifying the position of of a field in a form display, specified in terms of width and horizontal placement on a responsive display grid <sup>1,2</sup>.

-Internally, the placement is stored as a specially formatted string.
-It is presenrted for viewing as a rough visual indication of the filed placement, and for  editing as a dropdown list of options.

-Default placement can be specified as part of the field description, and overridden when the field is included in a particular view.

 ### Label (`Field_label`)

 A short textual label for the field.
 The label is displayed as part of the form in which the field appears.